Florida Welcome Center

-A Florida Welcome Center is a "tourist information house", generally located at the Florida state line.
-These centers provide incoming visitors with a variety of information on travel, highways, sports, climate, accommodations, cities, outdoor recreation, and attractions.
-Over the years, over 90 million visitors have stopped at the centers.
+A Florida Welcome Center is a tourist information house located at Florida's major entry points.
+These centers offer incoming visitors a range of information on travel, highways, sports, climate, accommodations, cities, outdoor recreation, and local attractions.
+Since its launch in 1949, over 91.5 million visitors have stopped at the centers.
+Approximately 1.35 million visitors have stopped at the centers in 2025.

 History

+Florida was one of the first states to establish highway welcome centers.
+State leaders noticed the establishment of the Dixie Highway in the 1920s routed travelers as far north as Michigan to the state.
+The first welcome center opened on November 4, 1949, located on US 17 near Yulee.
+The welcome centers were operated by the State Road Department, a precursor to the Florida Department of Transportation (FDOT).
+In 1955, operations were turned over to the Florida Development Commission (Florida Department of Commerce).

-Florida was one of the first states to establish highway Welcome Centers.
-The first center opened in November 1949.
-It was located on U.S. Highway 17 near Yulee.
-The success of the first welcome center led to additional welcome centers on US 1 (near Hilliard), US 41 (near Jasper), US 231 (north of Marianna), US 90 (west of Pensacola), and U.S. Route 19 in Tallahassee.
+The success of the first welcome center led to additional welcome centers on US 1 (near Hilliard), US 41 (near Jasper), US 231 (north of Marianna), US 90 (west of Pensacola), and US 19 in Tallahassee.

+Florida Welcome Centers serve free orange and grapefruit juice.

 Locations

-The Florida Welcome Centers are operated by Visit Florida, the official tourism promotion corporation for the State of Florida.
+The Florida Welcome Centers are operated by Visit Florida, the official tourism promotion corporation for the state.
 There are five official welcome centers.
 From west to east, they are I-10 (Pensacola), US 231 (Campbellton), Capitol (Tallahassee), I-75 (Jennings), and I-95 (Yulee).

-Florida also has a marine welcome center for yachts and boats entering the state.
-Located in Fernandina Beach, Florida on the Intracoastal Waterway, the Marine Welcome Center initially open in 1963.
-The Welcome Center is at the City Marina, located at the foot of Centre Street in historic Fernandina Beach.
-The marina has 30 and 50A electrical service, a fuel dock, and all facilities for visiting boaters.
+Florida also had a marine welcome center for yachts and boats in Fernandina Beach on the Intracoastal Waterway.
+The marine welcome center opened in January 1963 and was phased out in the 1980s.